 The degree requirements have changed since I entered the York College.
 Will that affect my graduation?

 Possibly.
 If a student stops attending the college for more than one consecutive semester, that student will be required to follow the current bulletin for Pathways General Education requirements upon re-admission.
 If a student stops attending the college for more than two consecutive semesters that student will also be required to follow the current bulletin for major requirements upon re-admission.
 Continuing students who have not missed any semesters can continue to follow the bulletin for the academic year in which they declared their major and were matriculated.

 How many credits do I need to earn a degree at York?

 Students are required to complete a minimum of 120 credits for a Bachelor's degree.
 Waivers of courses do not release students from acquiring the total number of credits required to earn a degree.

 Is it possible for me to graduate in one semester and complete the courses required for my major during the following semester?

-No, in order to graduate ALL degree requirements for all majors and minors must be completed at the same time.
+No, ALL degree requirements for ALL declared majors and minors must be completed at time of graduation.

 Can I graduate if I have an incomplete (INC/PEN) grade in the semester that I apply and/or expect to graduate?

 Students cannot graduate with an incomplete (INC/PEN) grade on his/her record.
 The graduation term would be postponed to the following term if the final grade is not received prior to the conferral date.
 If a change of final grade form is not received by the deadline on the Academic Calendar then the grade will be changed to an FIN, which will affect the cumulative GPA and may negatively impact eligibility for graduation.
 Student cannot be assigned a retroactive conferral date.

 Can I graduate without the posting of my ePermit course?

 No. All grades must be received for any course(s) taken on ePermit whether or not the course(s) is a degree requirement.